Maxima and wxMaxima Installation

 RStudio and TeXstudio Installation

-Below are instructions to install RStudio and TeXstudio so that (1) you can use R and create professional looking documents using LaTeX, and (2) so that both RStudio and TeXstudio can integrate R code into a LaTeX document and have that code and/or it's output appear in the document without any additional formatting by you!
-This will also allow you to use R Markdown
+Below are instructions to install RStudio and TeXstudio so that (1) you can use R and create professional looking documents using LaTeX, and (2) so that both RStudio and TeXstudio can compile knitr/sweave documents -- integrated R code in a LaTeX document that automates running the code and inserting it and/or it's output into the document without any additional formatting by you!
+This also allows you to use R Markdown

 to make high quality R documents without the learning curve associated with LaTeX.